Español English

 They are evergreen shrubs with quadrangular stems that sprout from a woody rhizome and that reach 1 meter (3.28 feet) in height (40 cm/1.31 feet if the growth is creeping).
 The aromatic leaves are grayish-green in color and have a serrated edge.
 The small but attractive flowers can be white, pink, blue and bicolor and appear in terminal spikes.
 They bloom in spring and summer.

-These fast-growing plants are used in rockery, to form combined groups with plants of the genera Diascia, Osteospermum or Erica, as cover plants, as screens and in pots.
-They have medicinal properties against heartburn in infusion and for skin conditions in lotion.
+This fast-growing plant is used in rockery, to form combined groups with plants of the genera Diascia, Osteospermum or Erica, as cover plants, as screens and in pots.
+Wild giant sage has medicinal properties against heartburn in infusion and for skin conditions in lotion.

 Salvia disermas needs full sun exposure and a Mediterranean climate.
-It's better that they do not suffer from frost.
+It's better that it does not suffer from frost.

 The soil must be very well drained and contain organic matter.

-Water regularly in summer waiting for the substrate to be almost dry and reduce watering the rest of the year; they resist drought well.
+Water regularly in summer waiting for the substrate to be almost dry and reduce watering the rest of the year; Wild giant sage resists drought well.

 Every 2-3 years, prune intensively to strengthen the plant.